fermyon/spin/docs/content/sips/draft-000-templates.md

 (Note: if the user runs the command in silent/no-interaction mode, then instead of listing or prompting, we should just fail with an explanatory message.)

+### Applications and components

+Our current templates are of the "hello world" variety - they produce a small but complete application, including the application metadata and a starter component (code and wiring).

+It would be good to provide a way to add a component to an existing application.
+This is a little tricky because (a) it requires modification of an existing file, not just copying a file; and (b) the component templates have to be constrained by the trigger type of the application.

+@michelleN has also proposed that it should be possible to create _only_ the application metadata, up to and including the trigger type, but with no components.
+(The `spin up` command would then be modified to detect if an app had not components and guide the user on how to add them.)
+The user experience for this is a bit tricky.
+One option is to have separate `spin init/spin new` verbs, but for some readers that will create ambiguity - I want to create an application, which one is right for me?
+Another is to have flags on `spin new` to indicate "bare starter," "full starter," or "incremental add," but this creates ceremony and cognitive load.
+A possible approach is to make it interactive - if no manifest exists, ask whether to create a bare one or one with a starter component.
+But this may be a confusing question for users' first encounter with Spin!
+"I don't know, I just want to work!"

+_TODO: think about how bare and incremental `new` might impact the authoring of templates as well as the consumer experience._

 ### Running a template without installing

 This could be something like: